Brasilito, Costa Rica is an excellent beach town in Guanacaste for a relaxing beach vacation.

 The Catalina Islands are not too far from Brasilito and they are an excellent place to go scuba diving.
 You can see sharks, manta rays, turtles and fish.
 Most scuba diving shops leave from Flamingo.

-If you don’t have your certficiation, it’s OK!
+If you don’t have your certification, it’s OK!
 Scuba dive shops offer a discovery dive specifically for those who aren’t certified.
-It’s so worth it.
+It’s so worth it if you love the ocean.

 Fiestas Civicas

-If you are in Brasilito in February, you can check out the local parties or fiestas civicas, usually on the two middle weekends.
-You can play, gone on rides and watch the bull riding.
-(Pre-COVID).
-Hopefully when the pandemic is over, the fiestas will be able to resume.
+If you are in Brasilito in December or February, you can check out the local parties or fiestas civicas, usually on the two middle weekends.

-You can read more ideas for things to do in Brasilito and Conchal in this post.
+You can read more ideas for things to do in Conchal in this post.

 Day trips from Brasilito